 What has been a life long dream – take on the family business called Crouch’s Treasure Lake – is slowly happening.
 My grandparents started this project/small business in a rural area in 1983 when I was just three years old.
 After years of ups and downs with the property, a development planned was created over the years as my grandparents age crept higher and eventually became ancestors.
 The next generation owns it now but we as a collective, all with different roles and participation, steward the business and land in varying fashions.

-For over 15 years, I have been stewarding the forests through clearing campsites , working with invasives, and doing wildlife stand improvements which builds of my ecology degree officially titled Fish and Wildlife Management.
-Essentially I am working through the edge principle to bring more niches to both the wildlife and also to human yields just as i was taught then and in my permaculture career over the last decade or so.
+For over 16 years, I have been stewarding the forests through clearing campsites , working with invasives, and doing wildlife stand improvements, which builds of my ecology degree officially titled Fish and Wildlife Management.
+Essentially I am working through the edge principle to bring more niches to both the wildlife and also to human yields just as I was taught then and in my permaculture career since 2005.

 The main work on the property since the dams rebuilding in 2001, has been managing our vast timber resource and trying to bring access and recreation possibilities.
 It has been mostly the managing of zone 4 areas to bring more of a broad-acre, native food forest –rich with patches of Paw Paw (Asimina triloba) and Spicebush in the understory and Oaks, Hickories and Black Walnuts in the overstory.